Cirrous/My-binaries-and-scripts/README.md

 - [✓] Add Hyprland configuration
 - [✓] Rewrite Hyprland configuration to use .lua format instead of .conf
 - [ ] Rewrite monitor-mode to work with new .lua format of Hyprland configuration
+- [ ] Create a general configuration script to set things like the XDG theme
 - [✓] Add Waybar configuration
 - [✓] Add wlogout configuration
 - [✓] Update README